WisTex/Raconteur/.easyinstall/README.md

-# How to use

-## Disclaimers

-- This script does work with Debian 10 or 11 only.
-- This script has to be used on a fresh debian install only (it does not take account for a possibly already installed and configured webserver or sql implementation).
-You may use it to install more than one website on the same computer as long as you use a single webserver.
-## Preconditions

-Hardware

-+ Internet connection and router at home
-+ Mini-pc connected to your router (a Raspberry 3 will do for very small Hubs)
-+ USB drive for backups

-Software

-+ Fresh installation of Debian 11 (Bullseye) or Debian 10 (Buster)
-+ Router with open ports 80 and 443 for your web server

-You can of course run the script on a VPS or any distant server as long as the above sotfware requirements are satisfied.

-## How to run the script

-+ Register your own domain (for example at Gandi or selfHOST) or a free subdomain (for example at freeDNS)
-+ Log on to your fresh Debian
-  - apt-get install git
-  - mkdir -p /var/www
-  - cd /var/www
-  - git clone https://codeberg.org/streams/streams.git mywebsite (you can replace "mywebsite" with any name you like, which you'll have to do if you plan to have more than one hub/instance running on your server); if you plan to install a test server using "localhost" rather that a domain name, be sure to replace "mywebsite" with "html"
-  - cd website/.homeinstall
-  - cp server-config.txt.template server-config.txt
-  - nano server-config.txt
-    - Read the comments carefully
-    - Enter your values: db pass, domain, values for dyn DNS
-    - Prepare your external disk for backups
-  - If your host your website at home with a changing IP address, you can have a domain or a subdomain automatically configured for Dynamic DNS (DDNS).
-Scripts are available in the "ddns" folder, you will only need to provide little information to get everything set properly (an API Key for FreeDNS and Gandi, ID/password for selfHOST.de).
-You will find the info you need in the scripts inside this folder.
-  - ./server-setup.sh as root
-    - ... wait, wait, wait until the script is finished
-+ Open your domain with a browser and step throught the initial configuration of your hub/instance.

-## Optional - Set path to imagemagick

-In Admin settings of your hub/server or via terminal

-    cd /var/www/html
-    util/config system.imagick_convert_path /usr/bin/convert

-## Optional - Switch verification of email on/off

-Do this just before you register the first user.

-In Admin settings of your hub/instance or via terminal

-    cd /var/www/html

-Check the current setting

-    util/config system verify_email

-Switch the verification on/off (1/0)

-    util/config system verify_email 0

-## What the script will do for you...

-+ install everything required by your website, basically a web server (Apache or Nginx), PHP, a database (MySQL), certbot,...
-+ create a database
-+ run certbot to have everything for a secure connection (httpS)
-+ create a script for daily maintenance
-  - backup to external disk (certificates, database, /var/www/)
-  - renew certfificate (letsencrypt)
-  - update of your hub/instance (git)
-  - update of Debian (it will also add sury repository for PHP 8.*)
-  - restart
-+ create cron jobs for
-  - DynDNS (selfHOST.de or freedns.afraid.org) every 5 minutes
-  - Run.php for your hub/instance every 10 minutes
+# Easy install setup script

+Here you will find a quick and easy way to set up a website capable of joining the fediverse, using software from the Streams repository.
+All you have to do is run the setup script, enter some information and the magic will happen.
+Check the [INSTALL.md](INSTALL.md) file for step-by-step instructions.

+## Requirements

+Before you start, make sure you have the following:

+- A computer/server running a freshly installed Debian GNU/Linux system , on which you can use a command line terminal.
+It can be a mini-PC or a Raspberry Pi at home, a dedicated server or a VPS.
+- A domain name pointing to this computer/server (a few Dynamic DNS providers can automatically be configured as you will read below).
+You can register a free subdomain with providers such as FreeDNS or NoIP, or buy a domain elsewhere.
+- Ports 80 & 443 open on your firewall, forwarded to your computer/server you use an IPv4 internet connection through a router (i.e. your ISP router at home).

+## What the setup script will do for you :

++ Install everything required by your website, basically a web server (Apache or Nginx), PHP, a database server (MariaDB/MySQL), certbot (to obtain Let’s Encrypt SSL certificates),
++ Create a database for your website
++ Run certbot to have a secure connection (http*s*)
++ Create a script for daily maintenance:
+  - backup to external disk (certificates, database, /var/www/) - Optional
+  - renew certfificate (Let’s Encrypt)
+  - update of your website software (git)
+  - update of your Debian operating system
+  - restart your computer/server
++ Create cron jobs for
+  - dynamic DNS (works with FreeDNS, Gandi or selfHOST) every 5 minutes
+  - Run.php for your website every 10 minutes
   - daily maintenance script every day at 05:30

-The script is known to work without adjustments with a Mini-PC or a VPS with Debian 11 (bullseye) or Debian 10 (buster) installed.
-It probably works but needs testing with the following:

-+ Hardware
-  - Rapberry 3 with Raspbian,
-  - Rapberry 4 with Raspbian,
-+ DynDNS
-  - freedns.afraid.org
-  - Gandi.net
-  - selfHOST.de

-# Step-by-Step - some Details

-## Preparations
+## Some more details

-## Configure your Router

-Your webserver has to be visible in the internet.

-Open the ports 80 and 443 on your router for your Debian.
-Make sure your web server is marked as "exposed host".

-## Preparations Dynamic IP Address

-Follow the instructions in .homeinstall/server-config.txt and in the dedicated scripts in the .homeinstall/ddns/ folder (freedns.sh, gandi.sh or selfhost.sh).

-In short...

-Your server must be reachable by a domain that you can type in your browser

-    cooldomain.org

-You can use subdomains as well

-    my.cooldomain.org

-There are two ways to get a domain...

-### Method 1: Buy a Domain

-...for example buy at Gandi.net (cost will depend on the extension you choose) or selfHOST.de (1,50 € per month as of 2022).

-### Method 2: Register a free subdomain

-...for example register at freedns.afraid.org
+### Dynamic DNS configuration

+If you plan to run your website on a computer at home, you may have to deal with the fact that your internet provider doesn’t offer a fixed IP address.
+The setup script has extensions for 3 Dynamic DNS (DDNS) providers, which can help you ensure that your domain name will point to your computer/server even if its IP address changes:

+- FreeDNS (freedns.afraid.org) is a free of charge provider that offers free subdomains.
+You simply need to open an account there and create your subdomain (there’s plenty of domains you can choose from).
+Once your subdomain is created, you will need to find the update key you will use during install.

+- Gandi.net is a french domain name registrar that has a nice API for DDNS (Gandi LiveDNS).
+If you buy a domain there, you can generate an API key for your account that can be used during install.

+- selfHOST.de is a german (and german speaking only) registrar.
+If you have an account and buy a domain there, you will need to provide an ID & password to use the setup script’s DDNS configuration.

+### USB drive backup

+As of April 2022, this is the only automated backup system you can configure with the setup-script.
+It is only accessible if you use the manually edited config file method (hopefully it should soon be available in the beginner-friendly interface).

+This only works if you have physical access to the machine where your website is running, you can not use this backup system with a distant computer/server.
+A solution for distant backups would certainly be a good idea, feel free to work on this if you have the skills to do so.

-## Note on Rasperry
+### Note on Rasperry Pi install

-It is recommended to run the Raspi without graphical frontend (X-Server).
-Use...
+It is recommended to run the Raspi without graphical frontend.
+Use the following command to boot the Raspi in console mode only:

     sudo raspi-config

-to boot the Raspi to the client console.

-DO NOT FORGET TO CHANGE THE DEFAULT PASSWORD FOR USER PI!

-## Reminder for Different Web Wervers

-For those of you who feel adventurous enough to use a different web server (i.e. Lighttpd...), don't forget that this script will install Apache or Nginx and that you can only have one web server listening to ports 80 & 443.
-Also, don't forget to tweak your daily shell script in /var/www/ accordingly.
+*Don’t forget to change the default password for user pi!*